WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-29-Calculating-your-way-to-your-tester-mindset.markdown

 how to respond to the developer answer.
 Maybe there are others who understand the customer better.
 Maybe you have prior customer usage information to present as evidence.
+Maybe you can find examples of leading operators in existing academic publications.
 Maybe the failure mode is more extreme than described.
+Maybe even if the input is truly invalid having the calculator stop accepting all formulas is not really acceptable - maybe asking the product manager what they think will help.
 Maybe the tester should try more tests, or research, or investigate.

 Whatever they do, they treat what I say with skepticism.
+They describe a strategy to learn more.

 Uses what they know already
 -----------------------------------------